diffblue/gitlab/doc/development/database/background_migrations.md

 end
 ```

-Once deployed our application continues using the data as before but at the
+After deployed our application continues using the data as before, but at the
 same time ensures that both existing and new data is migrated.

 In the next release we can remove the `after_commit` hooks and related code.
 We